n1t5ua5/code-journal/journal.md

 Documentating everything I'm learning like this helping me a lot, I'm really happy I finally started this.
 After a few more additons I'll make a basic web application for this whole project.
 Working again with the JavaScript30 Challenge, always to find that there really is something new to learn everyday.
 I began making a function called handleCheck which finds if a user has clicked on a checkbox or not.
 I'm also installing GitHub Co-Pilot today since
-I am learning all of these commands on my own for the first time, I need some assistance.
+I am learning all of these commands on my own for the first time, I need some assistance & there's a 30 day free trial.
 After installing it, I thought it was more geared towards making commands in the terminal instead of vscode but It's working I suppose.
 I'm also starting to fully realize the depth of GitHub as I start to work in other branches now.
 The handleCheck function works now, when you select a checkbox on the form & then click shift, after if you click on another item in the form, you will have selected every option in between.
 That's why I declared variable named inBetween to clarify which items must be selected from the if statement in the handleCheck function.
 You can find the last commit I made for that project here below